(Added at v2.1)

 - To filter on multiple values in the field, choose Multiple in the setting to retrieve a dynamic list of values from the layer, or choose Multiple (predefined) to predefine a static list of values.
 Note that only is any of and is none of operators support multiple values.

 If you created an expression based on values or a unique value, you can set up an interactive expression by clicking the box to the left of Ask for values.
 You cannot ask for values on expressions based on a field.

 - To create multiple expressions, or one or more sets of expressions, click + Add expression or Add set.

 A set is a grouping of expressions, for example, Shelter capacity is greater than 200 and Status is open.

-- Under Options tab, check the box left to Remove the preset layer filteres from the map if you don't want to carry over the filters in the map to your app.
+- Under Options tab, check the box left to Remove the preset layer filters from the map if you don't want to carry over the filters in the map to your app.

-- Check Apply this filter when the widget is opened if you want to apply the filter immediately when the widget is opened.
+- Optionally check Apply this filter when the widget is opened if you want to apply the filter immediately when the widget is opened.

-- Check the Collapse the filter expression (if any) when the widget is opened option to collapse the filter with Ask for values.
+- Optionally check the Collapse the filter expression (if any) when the widget is opened option to collapse the filter with Ask for values.

 - Hover over the filter you created in the table to delete or order it.

 - Optionally select Group filter by layer to sort the filters by the layer they impact.

 - Optionally, if you want to zoom to features in the layer after the filters are applied, check Zoom to the layer once it's applied filters.